Learning at Leicester

 - There is one player with white stones and one with black.

 - Each player places one of their stones on the board, alternating with the other player.

 - Stones can only be placed on empty squares.

 - Once a stone is placed it can never be moved or removed.

 - The aim is to place five stones of your own colour in a straight line, vertically, horizontally or diagonally.
 The first player who achieves this, wins.

 Student societies and groups

 Leicester offers many opportunities for you to get involved in activities outside of study and joining societies is a great way of meeting like-minded people, having fun and trying something new.

-CompSoc is the University's leading technology enthusiast society, working with the Students’ Union and Department of Informatics to provide all kinds of activities for students and enthusiasts alike.
+CompSoc is the University's leading technology enthusiast society, working with the Students’ Union and Computing at Leicester to provide all kinds of activities for students and enthusiasts alike.
 Find out more about CompSoc on the Students' Union website.